-c) Cash and Cash Equivalents
+b) Cash and Cash Equivalents

-The Company considers demand deposited money market funds to be cash equivalents.
+For the purpose of the statement of cash flows, the Company considers demand deposited money market funds to be cash and cash equivalents.
 The Company maintains cash in bank accounts which, at times, may exceed federally insured limits or where no insurance is provided.
 The Company has not experienced any losses in such accounts and does not believe it is exposed to any significant credit risk on cash and cash equivalents.